 8. FIXED DEPOSITS

 During the Financial Year 2019-20 your Company has not invited accepted or renewedany deposits from the public within the meaning of the Companies Act 2013 read togetherwith the Companies (Acceptance of Deposits) Rules 2014.

 A. Statutory Auditors

-There is no reservation qualification or adverse remark contained in the StatutoryAuditors' Report attached to Financial Statements for the financial year ended on 31stMarch 2018.
-Information referred in Auditors' Report are self-explanatory and do not callfor any further comments.
-The Statutory Auditors have not reported any incident of fraudto the Audit Committee of the Company in the year under review.
+There is no reservation qualification or adverse remark contained in the StatutoryAuditors' Report attached to Financial Statements for the financial year ended on 31stMarch 2020.
+Information referred in Auditors' Report are self-explanatory and don't callfor any further comments.

 B. Secretarial Auditor